nystudio107/craft-twig-sandbox/README.md

 * You get access to the familiar `.renderObjectTemplate()`, `.renderString()`, `.renderPageTemplate()` and `.renderTemplate()` methods
 * All of the normal Craft events and scaffolding related to template rendering are present as well

 It also implements an `ErrorHandler` that sub-classes the Craft `ErrorHandler` which is used to handle exceptions that happen when rendering Twig templates.
-This allows it to properly handle and display exceptions such as:
+This allows you to optionally display exceptions such as:

 ```
 Twig\Sandbox\SecurityNotAllowedFunctionError